The Sky's the Limit!

 See the Heavens!

-Explore the heavens during one of our astronomy sessions.
+Explore the heavens during one of our Astronomy Nights or Seeing In Depth programs, typically offered on Thursday and Friday evenings.
 Sessions involve presentations on a range of fascinating astronomical phenomena, instruction on the telescopes, and, when weather permits, observing with our beautiful historic Fitz telescope as well as modern supplemental telescopes.
-We offer both nighttime observing and daytime observing of the Sun (with all necessary safety precautions).
 Please note: astronomy events at the Observatory take place even if the weather does not permit observing.
 We strive to always have interesting things for you to do.

-This tour covers both the original building and the addition.
-Learn about the telescopes, see why the observatory was constructed the way it was, hear about the astronomers who walked its floors in the 19th century — and the discoveries they made — and understand what we hoped to gain by construction of the addition.
+This tour covers both the historic building and the addition.
+Learn about the telescopes, see why the observatory was constructed the way it was, hear about the astronomers who walked its floors in the 19th century — and the discoveries they made — and learn how the addition will ensure the Observatory remains relevant for the future.
+Tours are available on a walk-in basis on most Thursdays and Fridays, 12-5 pm, and in conjunction with most of our astronomy programs.

 U-M History Walking Tours

-Our docents will be excited to lead you on one of the following walking tours of campus, Fridays beginning at noon or 2:30 pm.
-We also offer group tours by request, for groups of 5 or more.
+We offer docent-led historical campus walking tours in late spring, summer, and early fall.
+Please check the calendar above for offerings and further details.
+We also offer tours by request for groups of 5 or more.
 Please make a request through the form on the Contact page.

 Creating Michigan: A Walking Tour of Key Moments in U-M’s Early History (The Original 40 Acres)